 I make Strawberry Scones all the time because my kids love them!
 A few days ago, I was craving a batch but didn’t have any strawberries, so I tweaked the recipe and made Chocolate Chip Scones instead.
 Thankfully, my kids were just as obsessed with these.

-Scones can be a little tricky to get just right, but I’ve included all my best tips to help you nail them every time.
+Scones can be a little tricky to get just right, but with my step-by-step instructions and tips below, you’ll be baking bakery-style scones from your own kitchen in no time.

 signature